Applying for Determination of Eligibility

 For children with developmental disabilities

-Applications for eligibility for developmental disability services for children under age 18 must be submitted to PerformCare, the single access point into the New Jersey Children's System of Care (CSOC).
+Eligibility applications for developmental disability services for children younger than age 18 must be filled out and sent to PerformCare, the single access point into the Children’s System of Care.

-The application materials below may be downloaded and printed out for completion by hand.
-You may also call PerformCare at 1-877-652-7624 to request that the application materials be mailed to you.
-Please refer to the instructions below for guidance on completing the required application forms and submitting the required supporting documentation.
+You may also call PerformCare at 1-877-652-7624 to ask for the application materials to be mailed to you.
+Please read the instructions below for help filling out the required application forms and sending the required supporting documentation.

 Special notice for young adults ages 18 to 21

-Applications on behalf of individuals who have turned 18 years old or older must be submitted to the Department of Human Services (DHS) Division of Developmental Disabilities (DDD).
-CSOC will honor determinations of eligibility and provide developmentally disability services made by DDD for individuals between the ages of 18 and 21.
-Eligibility for services from CSOC ends the day before an individual's 21st birthday.
-Please visit the DHS DDD website for more information on DDD's application forms and process.
+Applications for young adults who are ages 18 years or older must be filled out and sent to the Department of Human Services Division of Developmental Disabilities.
+The Children’s System of Care will honor determinations of eligibility and provide developmental disability services made by the Division of Developmental Disabilities for people between the ages of 18 and 21.
+Eligibility for services from the Children’s System of Care ends the day before the person turns 21.
+Please visit the Department of Human Services Division of Developmental Disabilities website for more information on the Division of Developmental Disabilities’ application forms and process.

 Downloadable instructions and guidelines

-Please review these forms and use them as a guide for submitting your application.
+Please review these forms and use them as a guide for filling out and sending your application.

 Application forms: required

-Forms A through D listed above are required, along with appropriate medical and other documentation as identified in the forms.
+Forms A through D listed above are required, along with appropriate medical and other documentation as pointed out in the forms.
+Some applications may also need an Authorization for Sharing Health Information form (PDF).
+For more information on this form, please see the Sharing Health Information section below or visit the PerformCare Forms page.

-The completed application forms and supporting documentation should be mailed to PerformCare at the following address:
+The filled out application forms and supporting documentation should be mailed to PerformCare at this address:

 PerformCare New Jersey